wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-r-scripts-linux.md

 - [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install).
 Use cluster customization to install Giraph on HDInsight Hadoop clusters.
 Giraph allows you to perform graph processing using Hadoop, and it can be used with Azure HDInsight.

-- [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install).
+- [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-v1).
 Use cluster customization to install Solr on HDInsight Hadoop clusters.
 Solr allows you to perform powerful search operations on stored data.

 - [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
 Use cluster customization to install Hue on HDInsight Hadoop clusters.
-Hue is a set of Web applications used to interact with a Hadoop cluster.
+Hue is a set of web sites used to interact with a Hadoop cluster.

-[powershell-install-configure]: /documentation/articles/install-configure-powershell-linux
-[hdinsight-provision]: /documentation/articles/hdinsight-provision-clusters-linux
-[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster
+[hdinsight-cluster-customize]: hdinsight-hadoop-customize-cluster-v1.md
-[hdinsight-install-spark]: /documentation/articles/hdinsight-hadoop-spark-install-linux
+[hdinsight-install-spark]: hdinsight-hadoop-spark-install-linux.md